yoasyo25/ruby-submissions/1611-b/4module/quantified_self/valerie_jonathan.md

 _You did not achieve full functionality, but you communicated your timeline near the end of project.
 In the future, I encourage you to communicate your timeline throughout the entire project.
 I also notice a lot of existing code that could be functional, yet it doesn't work in production.
 I'd love to hear why it seems like you have more functionality than is actually working._

+_Valerie still has a 1 for this rubric item due to the requested reflection not being submitted._

 ### Planning and Design

 - 4: Team created visual schema, API documentation and user stories, before writing tests.
 API adheres to REST standard.